Wondering how to masturbate for women? This guide will show you how to get the maximum amount pleasure from your vagina.

 The skene's glands are small ducts in the front area of the vaginal wall that encourage lubrication.

-When you're aroused, these glands become enlarged and can be stimulated to produce fluids most often associated with female ejaculation.
+It is believed that when aroused, these glands become enlarged and can be stimulated to produce the fluids most often associated with female ejaculation.
+However this has yet to be proven.

 When you're good and aroused, focus your fingers on the engorged areas that surround your G-spot.